 Travelling is one of the greatest adventures out there.
 By far, it’s the best way I can think of to spend money, because it’s fulfilling, and frankly soul-filling.
 It’s also generally expensive, so when I was headed to Las Vegas for CES and I wanted to save some money, I ended up looking at Swoop airlines for a change.

 Compared against the other airlines when I booked about 7 weeks before the trip, the difference between Swoop and any other airline was about $250 one-way, and as high as $700 more in some cases, particularly for direct flights.
+I did also go through the private charter information to stumble upon the fact that the idea of travelling on a private jet actually is great and quite reasonable; but maybe next time.

 If I had to suggest a caveat, it’s simply the trick of getting to Hamilton airport.
 If you live in Toronto like me, and don’t necessarily have someone who can or will drop you off, you can hire a shuttle services for about $140, find some magic way of using transit (which will take hours), or you can book Lyft or Uber for about $90 from the west side of Toronto.